dash-ops/dash-ops/docs/backend-development-guide.md

 - ✅ **Testability**: Pure business logic with 100% test coverage
 - ✅ **Maintainability**: Clear separation of concerns
 - ✅ **Extensibility**: Easy to add new features or modules
+- ✅ **Modularity**: Domain-specific controllers and repositories for better organization

 ### 🎯 Core Principles